 In this post I am not going to go over the basics of how to make a pillow and how to make cording.
 If more detailed instructions are needed, you can check out my How To Make A Pillow and How To Make Cording posts.

 I’ve created a video that shows step-by-step how to make a pillow with cording.
 I’ve also provided written instructions under the video.

 1. Cut out 2 squares for the front and back sides of the pillow.
 I like my pillow covers to be snug, so I cut my fabric the same size as the pillow form.
 For my sample pillow, the pillow form is 14″ x 14″, so I cut my fabric squares at 14″ x 14″.

 2. Figure how much cording is needed by adding up the measurement of all 4 sides of the pillow form and adding 5″ for extra that will be needed for when you join the cording together.
 For this example – 14″ x 4 = 56″ plus 5″ for extra, for a total of 61″ of cording.

-3. Sew cording together.
-(The how to make cording post is helpful for this step.)
+3. Make all of the cording needed for the pillow.
+(My how to make cording post is helpful for this step.)

-4. Sew cording onto pillow face.
-Leaving about 3″ of cording loose, start sewing the cording onto the right side of the face fabric at the bottom center using a zipper foot.
-Clip cording seam allowance at the corners, and ease cording in around the corners.
-Stop sewing cording about 3″-4″ away from starting point.
+4. Sew the cording onto the pillow face.
+Leave about 3″ of cording loose, then start sewing the cording onto the right side of the face fabric at the bottom center using a zipper foot.
+Clip the cording seam allowance at the corners, and ease cording in around the corners.
+Stop sewing the cording about 3″-4″ away from the starting point.